Megabit/Blazorise/README.md

 Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS frameworks like Bootstrap, Bulma and Material.

+---
+**NOTE**

+Blazorise version 0.6 and above are now updated for Blazor 0.8 and .Net Core 3.0 preview2.
+This version will work only in Visual Studio 2019.
+If you're still using Blazor 0.7, in that case you will use Blazorise v0.5.x!

+---

 ## Demos

 Please look at demos to see Blazorise in action.